-A guided tour of about 1 hour is offered to visit its interior decorated with golden decorations and learn a little more about the history of this theater.
+A guided tour of around 1 hour is offered to visit the interior, adorned with gilded decorations, and learn a little more about the history of this theater.

 To attend a performance, the price of tickets with reduced visibility starts from only 10€, on the official website of the theater.